wynnliam/wynnliam.github.io/_posts/2019-03-23-raycaster-part-01.markdown

-# Implementing a Wolfenstein 3D Style Ray Casting System
+---
+layout: post
-## Part 1: The Basic Theory
+title: "Implementing a Ray Caster Part 1: Basic Wall Rendering"
-### 2/4/2019 (TODO: Set to the appropriate date!)
+date: 2019-03-23 4:00:00 +0000
+categories: raycaster news tutorial
+---

 Hey all!
 This is a long overdue series, but I'm finally getting around to it.
 I will be detailing my implementation of the ray casting algorithm